void630/tiny-tapeout-full-adder/docs/info.md

 | 1 | 1 | 0 | 0 | 1 |
 | 1 | 1 | 1 | 1 | 1 |

-The simulation passes when the actual outputs match the expected outputs for all eight combinations.
+The simulation passes when the actual outputs match the expected outputs for all eight input combinations.

 ## External hardware